 These days, you can do almost anything right from your cell phone: order dinner, check in for a flight, and even see a doctor.
-As consumers embrace the convenience of these transactions, some auto insurance companies have joined the club, allowing drivers to submit photographs in order to receive damage estimates after a car accident.
+As consumers embrace the convenience of these transactions, some auto insurance companies have joined the club, allowing drivers to submit photographs in order to receive a damage estimate after a car accident.

 But in practice, photo estimates may be too good to be true.
-While getting estimates after a car accident by simply snapping and sending a few photos is faster and easier than physically visiting an auto shop, drivers and body shops have reported receiving offers from insurance companies far below the actual damage assessed by body shops who physically examine the car.
+While getting damage estimates after a car accident by simply snapping and sending a few photos is faster and easier than physically visiting an auto shop, drivers and body shops have reported receiving offers from insurance companies far below the actual damage assessed by body shops who physically examine the car.
 Not only do drivers lose out on compensation, but they also return to roads in potentially unsafe cars.